How to properly use storage cabinets for flammable and combustible liquids in industrial facilities.

 * In the open, in closed containers only, with very limited quantities in situations where handling of flammable and combustible liquids is secondary to the primary activity of manufacturing.

-* Storage cabinets.
+* Flammable Liquid Storage Cabinets.

-This article focuses only on the storage of flammable and combustible liquids in storage cabinets.
+This article focuses only on the storage of flammable and combustible liquids in flammable liquid storage cabinets.
 The cabinets for storing flammable/combustible liquid containers serve the following purposes: the protection of flammable/combustible liquids against flash fires; the prevention of excessive internal temperatures in the presence of fire; and the containment of spilled flammable liquids to prevent the spread of fire.

-Flammable/combustible liquid storage cabinets must bear ULC or cUL labels as evidence for compliance to Canadian standards.
+Bearing in mind the flammable cabinet storage guidelines, Flammable/combustible liquid storage cabinets must bear ULC or cUL labels as evidence for compliance to Canadian standards.
 The cabinets are usually made of metal having a double wall construction with a three-point door latch and a liquid-tight door sill raised at least 50 mm above the floor.

 Storage cabinets also are usually equipped with vents, which are normally plugged by the cabinet manufacturer.
 While cabinet manufacturers may provide facilities for venting, ventilation for flammable storage cabinets is not required or recommended.
-Venting a flammable storage cabinet is not necessary for fire protection purposes.
+Venting a flammable safety cabinet is not necessary for fire protection purposes.
 Flammable and combustible liquid storage cabinets are designed to protect the internal contents from a fire outside the cabinet.
-An improperly vented cabinet could compromise the ability of the cabinet to protect its contents from a fire.
+An improperly vented chemical storage cabinet could compromise the ability of the cabinet to protect its contents from a fire.

 According to NFPA 30 (Flammable and Combustible Liquids Code) 6.3.4, “The cabinet is not required to be vented for fire protection purposes.
 However, the following shall apply: (a) If vented for whatever reasons, the cabinet shall be vented outdoors or to the fume hood exhaust duct in such a manner that will not compromise the specific performance of the cabinet. (b) If the cabinet is not vented, the vent openings shall be sealed with the bungs supplied or with bungs specified by the manufacturer.”